 Hana, a 43-year-old mother raising her four kids in Southern California, has been married since the age of 18.
 She met her husband at a masjid youth group which, as she puts it, “worked out really well.”
 One of her sons is approaching the age at which many parents begin considering potential spouses for their child.

-Hana’s wishes for her children’s marital futures include wanting them to know how to choose a Islamically spouse.
-She doesn’t want them to feel obligated to the first person they court.
+Hana’s wishes for her children’s marital futures center around her wanting them to be able to discern how to choose a spouse while adhering to the guidelines of Islam and simultaneously avoiding feelings of obligation to the first person they end up courting.